Report on Government Services 2024

-Nationally in 2021-22, 92.9 per cent of all concluded group conferences resulted in an agreement.
-These results have been broadly consistent since 2014‑15 (figure 17.6).
-Nationally in 2021-22, 90.6 per cent of concluded group conferences for Aboriginal and Torres Strait Islander young people resulted in agreement (table 17A.12).
+Nationally in 2022-23, 83.9% of all concluded group conferences resulted in an agreement.
+Nationally in 2022-23, 82.6% of concluded group conferences for Aboriginal and Torres Strait Islander young people resulted in an agreement (figure 17.6 and table 17A.12).

 4. Case plans prepared

 ‘Case plans prepared’ is an indicator of governments’ objective to assist young people who offend to address their offending behaviour.